 Give Yourself Quiet Time

 Visual learners study best in a quiet environment.
 Make sure you find a place you can comfortably study.
-This may be in a library or your home office that’s free from auditory distractions.
+This may be in a library or your home office that’s free from distractions.
 Keep in mind that study groups may not be the best environments for visual learners.
 And since visual learners often need to think the materials through before understanding, give yourself enough time to process the material.

 If you’re a visual learner, try a few of the study tips above to see which works best for you.
-Perfecting these techniques now will not only help you understand the material, but also get you ready come exam time.

 Want more?
 Sign up for our free mailing list today.
+And check out this podcast with lots more tips for visual learners in law school!

 Here are some other helpful posts: